Kotti/Kotti/docs/developing/basic/security.rst

 Security
 ========

-Kotti security is based on the concepts of users, groups, roles and permissions.
+Kotti security is based on the concepts of users, groups, roles, permissions and workflow.

 .. image:: /_static/user-group-role-permission.svg